Avatar: The Last Airbender (2024 TV series): Filming

 Production and filming began in Vancouver, British Columbia on November 16, 2021.
 The series was filmed under the working titles Trade Winds and Blue Dawn.
 Principal photography wrapped on June 17, 2022.
 Stewart Whelan served as a cinematographer.
 The second season began filming on September 16, 2024, and wrapped in May 2025 while the third season began filming that same month and concluded later that year in November.

+The first season relied heavily on StageCraft virtual production technology, whereas the second season shifts toward practical sets and production values, such as the large-scale construction of Ba Sing Se.

 Visual effects

 Visual effects for the series were handled by over twenty visual effects studios, including Framestore, DNEG, Rodeo FX, Scanline VFX and Image Engine.

 Music

 On February 16, 2023, it was confirmed that award-winning Japanese-American composer Takeshi Furukawa was attached to the project as its composer.

 Jeremy Zuckerman, who composed music for the original show, was originally set to return to compose the music for the remake but later denied his involvement with the show after DiMartino and Konietzko left the project.
 The music was recorded at Synchron Stage in Vienna with the Synchron Stage Orchestra and Choir, in addition to the score being recorded in different places, including London at Angel Studios and Budapest at East Connection Music Recording.